SoftUni-Internal/interactive-content/EN/03-Basic-CRUD/01-Retrieving-data.md

 # Concatenation of columns

 ### concat()
-As you may already know SQL is not only a tool for storing and retrieving data, but you can also use it's build in functions.
+As you may already know SQL is not only a tool for storing and retrieving data, but you can also use its built-in functions.

 Now we will teach you how to use one of the basic string functions, **Concatenation**.